 Visions feel external – they are things that you can move towards, like a landmark in the distance.

-Expectations are things you have – they are for other people to meet and so don’t require any work on your part* – they are for other people to meet
+Expectations are things you have – they are for other people to meet and so don’t require any work on your part

 A vision is something out there that you move towards – to realise it will take some work on your part, which may take more effort but will definitely be more interesting.